AdobeDocs/experience-platform.en/help/data-science-workspace/troubleshooting-guide.md

 ## JupyterLab environment is not loading in Google Chrome

+>[!IMPORTANT] This issue has been resolved.
+Please ensure your Chrome browser is up-to-date.
+Default settings should be able to access JupyterLab.

 With the latest update of the Google Chrome browser to version 80.x, all 3rd party cookies are blocked by default.
-This new policy can prevent JupyterLab from loading within Adobe Experience Platform.
+This policy can prevent JupyterLab from loading within Adobe Experience Platform.

->[!NOTE] This is a temporary problem.
-The dependency on 3rd party cookies is set to be removed in a future release.

 To remedy this issue use the following steps: